NESA: Relational Neuro-Symbolic Static Program Analysis: Overview

 \subsubsection{Our Approach}

-In this paper, we propose a systematic solution to mitigate the hallucinations in prompting-based static analysis, which eventually facilitates a compilation-free and customizable analysis with exceptional performance. \xz{is it repetition from intro?
-Usually intro has fewer details} Our key ideas originate from two key observations: \begin{itemize}[leftmargin=*] \item A static analysis problem can be decomposed into sub-problems that focus on simpler program properties within smaller code snippets.
+In this paper, we propose a systematic solution to mitigate the hallucinations in prompting-based static analysis, which eventually facilitates a compilation-free and customizable analysis with exceptional performance.
+Our key ideas originate from two key observations: \begin{itemize}[leftmargin=*] \item A static analysis problem can be decomposed into sub-problems that focus on simpler program properties within smaller code snippets.
 For example, program slicing can be reduced to analyzing data and control dependencies of specific program values.
 Similarly, the XSS and DBZ bug detection can be divided into source/sink extraction and specific forms of taint flow reachability analysis.
 By addressing these more manageable sub-problems, LLMs are less likely to introduce hallucinations during prompting.

-\item \xz{the wording seems to be copied from intro.
-These are easy targets for reviewers} Although non-trivial semantic analysis problems are generally undecidable~\cite{rice1953classes}, there still exists a wide range of syntactic program properties that can be deterministically solved by a parsing-based analysis.
+\item Although non-trivial semantic analysis problems are generally undecidable~\cite{rice1953classes}, there still exists a wide range of syntactic program properties that can be deterministically solved by a parsing-based analysis.
 In program slicing, for example, we can easily collect all the conditions that guard a specific program line by parsing and further determine the control dependencies.
 By decoupling syntactic properties from semantic ones, we can effectively avoid LLM hallucinations when solving syntactic-related sub-problems. \end{itemize}

-Based on these insights, we present \ToolName, a compositional neuro-symbolic approach that supports compilation-free and customizable analysis, of which the workflow is demonstrated in Figure~\ref{fig:workflow}.
-Apart from the analyzed program, the inputs of \ToolName\ also include: \begin{itemize}[leftmargin=*]